britram/rains-prototype/draft-trammell-rains-protocol.md

 information is necessary for a recursive resolver to determine in a recursive lookup where to ask for a more specific answer and to validate the response.

+## Inconsistencies

+For RAINS to work in a highly dynamic environment, some time-bounded inconsistencies are allowed to occur.
+On the one hand, an authority wants to prove nonexistence of a name for a duration of time to make caching possible to reduce query latency and reduce load on its naming servers.
+On the other hand, an authority wants to add the name of a new delegation as quickly as possible and also allow its customers to make changes available quickly.
+Assuming an authority resigns sections every x seconds, then any inconcistency can occur at most x seconds.
+At the point in time a section is signed, its content MUST represent the state of the zone at that point in time.
+The following inconsistencies are allowed during a bounded amount of time thereafter:

+Cause of inconsistencies and how sections are affected:
+Creation of an Assertion
+Changed value of an assertion
+Deletion of an assertion
+One of the above might trigger a change in the bloom filter or shard range -> inconsistency between them as, as well with a previously valid assertion in case of a revocation.

+Possible friction:
+- Assertion and a section proving nonexistence such as a Shard, Bloom Filter or
+  Zone:
+- Changes in range
+- neg vs neg on changes.

+Note that most assertions are consistent between each other as the union of them is considered to be the valid state.
+However, there are few exceptions mentioned in {{runtime-consistency-checking}}.

 ## Message processing {#protocol-processing}

 Once a transport is established, any server may validly send a message with